timetellsinnovations/tecnisiolrecommendertool_v2/IOL-ASSESSMENT-REVIEW-GUIDE.md

 Shows the specific user answers that led to the recommendation:

 **For Odyssey recommendations:**
-- "Your goal of not wearing glasses"
+- "Your goal of spectacle independence"
 - "Reading activities" (if selected)
+- "Detail work and crafts" (if selected)
 - "Computer work" (if selected)
-- "Detail work and crafts" (if selected)
 - "Frequent night driving" or "Occasional night driving" (if applicable)

 **For PureSee recommendations:**